Raising Eloise and Morgan

 25 months: "Sissie [Sidney, our cat] sit Ellie's bed," plus longer sentences "I don't know where the other one is," showing the intentional stance "Little baby [not] like swing," and starting to use "I" routinely...

-28 months: while playing and pretending to be going to visit her nanny, she announced loudly that hated phrase into her toy mobile phone: "I'm on the train at the moment."
+28 months: while playing and pretending to be going to visit her nanny, Ellie announced loudly that hated phrase into her toy mobile phone: "I'm on the train at the moment."

 30 months: it's possible to have fairly detailed and abstract exchanges for example about what she will do tomorrow in painting classes.
 Ellie is 93.5cm standing (75th percentile) and 13.6kg (50th percentile).